-/// The Art of Having a Trick up Your Sleeve
+/// Always Have a Trick up The Sleeve

 Learning highly specific and therefore limited on-field use skills and tactics may not always (if ever) come in handy but the ability to variably come up with a skill or tactic on the fly is always useful.